nextauthjs/next-auth/docs/docs/guides/upgrade-to-v5.md

 + export const { auth: middleware } = NextAuth(authConfig)
 ```

 That's it!
-Now you can keep using a database for user data, even if your adapter is not compatible with the Edge runtime.
+Now you can keep using a database for user data, even if your adapter is not compatible with the Edge runtime yet, by forcing the session strategy to be JWT.

+Please follow up with your database/ORM's maintainer to see if they are planning to support the Edge runtime/infrastructure.

 ## TypeScript